-Prior to HDMI cables, each electronics company used various analog connections such as VGA, radio frequency and coaxial cable.
-HDMI combines video and audio interfaces into one connection, which simplifies the installation process of a home-entertainment system.
-The digital cable also substantially improves the quality of the picture and sound for everyone by providing the first standardized compact interface for transmitting this digital data in an uncompressed format.
+Prior to HDMI cables, electronics used various analog connections such as VGA, Scart, RGB, radio frequency, and coaxial cable.
+HDMI combines video and audio interfaces into one connection, which simplifies the installation process of a home-entertainment system while reducing the cable clutter behind your TV.
+HDMI also substantially improves the quality of the picture and sound for everyone and is necessary for HD and 4K video.

 HDMI cables use the same technology as digital visual interface (DVI) cables.
 DVI has been the digital connection standard in the PC environment for years.
 HDMI simply takes DVI and adds an audio component, support for a different color space and a few other components all in a smaller connector.
 Most people these days use a HDMI cable, though monitors usually still have a DVI port too.

 Some older technology still uses these older connection ports, so be wary if you’re upgrading some of your devices and not others - a Blu-ray player won’t be able to connect to your 20-year-old SD television without an adapter, and even then you won’t be making the most of the new technology.

 On the Inside, HDMI cables consist of conductors for both the audio and visual components.
 Both audio and visual components also have an audio return channel, which increases the speed and efficiency of their signals.
 Most conductors and the solder used to meld the conductors and connectors together are composed of oxygen-free, high-purity copper, although some use silver as a solder.